Going for the Green

 "We've definitely saved some money, and received just as good salt spray results as we had before," says Gibson Packard, Manufacturing Engineering Manager for E-Z-GO, which is part of Textron, a multi-industry company, and home to various market-leading companies in aircraft, manufacturing and finance, including brands such as Cessna Aircraft, Bell Helicopter, Kautex, Cushman, Jacobsen, Lycoming and Greenlee.

 "The biggest surprise has been in water savings," Packard says.
 "We knew we would see some savings in our processes, but there has been a drastic improvement in water consumption to the tune of about 30%, plus we're dealing with chemicals that are friendlier to the environment."

-Chemetall officials say this is what they expected when they introduced the product a few years ago to perform on steel, iron, aluminum and zinc substrates.
+Chemetall US, Inc officials say this is what they expected when they introduced the product a few years ago to perform on steel, iron, aluminum and zinc substrates.
 It is used at ambient temperature by spray or immersion, and it is made with both organic and inorganic components.

 "Our customers are realizing a significant cost savings since activation and final seals are not required," says Gary Nelson, Chemetall's product manager for surface treatment.

 "Energy and maintenance costs are kept to a minimum, and shorter treatment times allow for improved process efficiencies."